elastisys/compliantkubernetes/docs/ciso-guide/information-security/dod-enterprise-devsecops-reference-design-kubernetes.md

 Instead, Compliant Kubernetes takes a more restrictive approach to containers that run within it.
 We add layers upon layers of security on top of it, and keep it running with low privileges.
-This means that allsafeguards put in place work for us, rather than against us.
+This means that all safeguards put in place work for us, rather than against us.
 And we do not circumvent them by putting all our faith in a privileged sidecar.

 Table 1 calls out the following named security features, and we describe what we do within that space as follows: